ProjetsPL/treehouse-theme/collections/_posts/us/open-living-room-ideas-living-and-dining-room-combo.md

 {% endfig %}

-**A living room with dining area is a place in which one spends a lot of time** – in the morning before work drinking coffee or in the afternoom, getting relaxed after a long day.
+**A living room with dining area is a place in which one spends a lot of time** – in the morning before work drinking coffee or in the afternoon, getting relaxed after a long day.
 Regardless of the style you choose – **create an arrangement that will make you feel good.**

 {% faqItem %}
 {% faqQuestion %}